soukeinatomy/ION2BO/README.md

 ION2BO is a mental health app where users can access important ressources as well as drop weights off their shoulders whenever they please.

-The user will be able to :
+# The user will be able to :

 -Be greeted by a welcome page followed by login/sign up button.

 -To click on specific mental health ressources.

 -To write how they're feeling everyday.

 -To view, edit or delete what they write.

 -To log-off.

+# Wireframes :

 <img width="544" alt="wireframe 1" src="https://user-images.githubusercontent.com/119818121/214102250-9faae749-a5e9-428e-b2f6-c6f49c276441.png">
 <img width="608" alt="wireframe 2" src="https://user-images.githubusercontent.com/119818121/214102427-3b1d2408-1801-44d4-b5a7-9d1f9a9f23e5.png">
 <img width="624" alt="Wireframe 3" src="https://user-images.githubusercontent.com/119818121/214102447-91fd46af-0338-4a8e-990d-5609fb0fd655.png">